SCarsenty/Ontology-based-terminology-of-the-BOP/README.md

-**This repository is under construction and will present in the comuing weeks resources on the research project "Ontology-based Multilingual Terminology of an institutionalised Domain: the Balance of Payments".**
+**This repository is under construction and will present in the coming weeks resources on the research project "Ontology-based Multilingual Terminology of an institutionalised Domain: the Balance of Payments".**
-This document describes its content.

 **Content of this repository**